grey-software/Material-Math/UserJourney.md

 If I’m online, I see my score’s rank in the leaderboards, and I can restart with one click.

 There’s a button to send my config to my friend and challenge them to beat my high score.

+# Questions to Address

+## How do we ensure this remains fun and engaging?

+- Add streaks during the practice session
+- Add XP popups like Boltz
+- Add fun Lottie animations when there are correct answers